Payday lending is prohibited in Pennsylvania.

 In the state of Pennsylvania, payday lending is considered illegal according to the Check Cashing Licensing Act of 1998, 505(a).

-(a)Advancement of moneys.–No licensee shall at any time cash or advance any money on a postdated check.
-No check-casher licensee shall engage in the business of transmitting money or receiving money for transmission, unless licensed under the act of September 2, 1965 (P.L.490, No.249), referred to as the Money Transmission Business Licensing Law.”
+No licensed lender within the Commonwealth of Pennsylvania is permitted to cash or advance any monies on postdated checks.
+No check cashing licensed organization may transmit money or receive money to be transmitted unless they are licensed under the act of September 2, 1965 (P.L.490, No.249), known commonly as the Money Transmission Business Licensing Law.

 There is also the Consumer Discount Company Act 7 Pa.
 Cons.
 Stat.
 Ann.
 6201 et seq.